a7mosaad/DS-440-/README.md

+To update the dataset with current weather warnings

-Run the warning.py file
+Run the warning_data.py file

+Otherwise:
--> npm start
+npm start